c0decrow/netmon-telegram-bot/README.md

         "alias": "GitHub"
     },
     {
-        "url": "www.reddit.com",
+        "url": "www.python.org",
         "port": 443,
-        "alias": "Reddit"
+        "alias": "Python"
     },
     {
-        "url": "www.google.com",
+        "url": "telegram.org",
-        "port": 80,
+        "port": 443,
-        "alias": "Google"
+        "alias": "Telegram"
     },
     {
-        "url": "www.apple.com",
+        "url": "192.168.0.1",
         "port": 80,
-        "alias": null
+        "alias": "My Router"
     }
 ]
  ```

-- Update the python script (variable at the top) with the path/name of your file with hostnames and output file path.(default hostnames= `./hostnames.json   default output= `./index.html`)
+- Update the report.py script with your-Telegram-bot-token and your-Telegram-bot-chat-ID:
+TOKEN = "<my_telegram_bot_token>"
+CHAT_ID = "<my_telegram_bot_chat_id>"
+This way the bot will know the destination chat to send you the notifications.
+- Go to the project directory where the script is located:
+cd /var/www/html/monitor/
 - Run `python report.py`
-- Ensure that you place the output HTML file in the project directory so it can find its web dependencies
+- The output HTML file in generated in the project directory so it can find its web dependencies.
+- Test are done every 120 seconds.
-  - Page automcatically reloads every 60 seconds.
+- Page automcatically reloads every 120 seconds.
+- In order to minimize any false alarms and host 'flapping' there's a tollerance variable configured, which means that:
+  - when UP, there must be two consecutive failed ping / connection tests to the device after which it will be declared DOWN and Telegram message will be sent.
+  - when DOWN, there must be two consecutive successfull ping / connection tests to the device after which it will be declared UP and Telegram message will be sent.
+  - That means that using the default settings notifications will be received 240 seconds after the corresponding event.

 ## Docker!
 ---